Building A Budget With Allocations - All Flexibility Levels

 Non-Financial

 - Professional development is provided to all afterschool staff before the opening of programming in August.
-Two additional events are offered in winter and spring of each year.
+Two additional events are offered in the winter and spring each year.

 Points of Contact